 Investigating the Immune Basis of Parkinson’s Disease (PhD only)

 It is now well established that immune activation occurs in Parkinson’s disease, but whether it plays a critical role in disease onset and progression remains uncertain.
 This is a critical question to address given that the immune system is a tractable target for disease-modifying therapy.
-My lab focuses on investigating this through neuropathological studies on post mortem human brain, PET brain imaging studies and analysis of blood and cerebrospinal fluid samples from Parkinson’s cases and controls.
-The project will extend this work to include investigation of cases with prodromal Parkinson’s disease, in order to determine whether immune activation precedes disease onset and whether it is predictive of conversion to Parkinson’s disease.
-It will focus on studying markers of immune activation and dysregulation in biological samples, and correlation with detailed longitudinal clinical measures and outcomes.
-Laboratory techniques will include multiplex immunoassays, immunophenotyping using flow cytometry, and functional lymphocyte and monocyte assays.
-This work will allow detailed characterisation of immune abnormalities in the earliest stages of PD to guide the development of future immune-based therapies and identify optimal immune-related biomarkers to track response to such therapies.
+The Williams-Gray lab investigates the immune component of Parkinson’s disease through neuropathological studies on post-mortem human brain, PET brain imaging studies, analysis of blood and cerebrospinal fluid samples, and interventional clinical studies.
+The project will extend this work to include investigation of cases at high risk of developing Parkinson’s in order to determine whether immune activation precedes and predicts disease onset, and will involve characterising how the immune response changes with evolution from early to mid and late-stage disease.
+Studies will involve measuring immune activation and dysregulation in patient-derived biological samples, determining drivers of Parkinson’s related immune activation in-vitro, and investigating how immune responses are linked to longitudinal clinical measures and outcomes.
+The impact of ageing of the immune system (immunosenescence) and its relevance to Parkinson’s onset and progression will also be explored.
+Laboratory techniques will include immunophenotyping using flow cytometry, multiplex immunoassays, and in vitro assays of immune cell function.
+Brain imaging markers of neuroinflammation may also be incorporated.
+Ultimate aims of the project will be to identify the most critical immune pathways for therapeutic targeting in Parkinson’s, as well as to identify immune biomarkers which will allow patient selection for future clinical trials of immune-based therapies, and the longitudinal monitoring of such therapies.

 I am an academic neuro-ophthalmologist with a major research interest in mitochondrial genetics and inherited eye diseases.
-My research group is focused on new gene discovery and we are using a multipronged approach to dissect the disease pathways contributing to progressive neuronal loss and blindness, including zebrafish models and patient-derived induced pluripotent stem cells.
+My research group is focused on dissecting the disease mechanisms leading to progressive retinal ganglion cell loss in inherited optic neuropathies by using a combination of patient tissues, induced pluripotent stem cells and animal models.

-I coordinate a specialist clinical service for patients with mitochondrial eye diseases in Cambridge, Newcastle and London.
-Over the past 15 years, we have established a national cohort of patients with inherited optic neuropathies, and we are using this unique resource for deep phenotyping, biomarker profiling and to push forward with an active translational research programme, including gene therapy.
+I coordinate a specialist clinical service for patients with mitochondrial eye diseases in Cambridge and London.
+Over the past 20 years, we have established a national cohort of patients with inherited optic neuropathies and we are using this unique resource for deep phenotyping, biomarker profiling, and to push forward with an active translational research programme, including gene therapy.

+I am the Director of the Cambridge Clinical Vision Laboratory that was set up as a cross-cutting facility to support advanced therapeutics on the Cambridge Biomedical Campus.

 I have long-standing collaborations with other principal investigators in the Cambridge Centre for Brain Repair, the Cambridge MRC Mitochondrial Biology Unit and the UCL Institute of Ophthalmology in London.
 This extensive research network will provide the student with access to a wide source of expertise, tailored supervision and the opportunity to develop a broad skill set as the project evolves.